Sue: Is there any particular reason why this is in black and white?

 Sue: Oh no, not mind control again!
-Surely they could come up with something a little more creative?
+Surely they could come up with something new?
 Just for one week?

-The Doctor is infuriated by the authorities’ reluctance to destroy the Keller machine.
-He’s so angry, he lets his real age slip out.
+The Doctor is so infuriated by the authorities’ reluctance to destroy the Keller machine, he lets his age slip out.

-Sue: So, is the Doctor several thousand years old or what?
-He didn’t look like he was lying when he said it.
-It looked like he said it by mistake.
-Oh, I don’t really care; it’s too complicated to keep up with and life’s too short as it is.
+Sue: So is the Doctor several thousand years old or what?
+He didn’t look like he was lying when he said it, he looked like he said it by mistake.
+Oh, I don’t care.
+Life’s too short as it is.
 Forget I even asked.

-The Doctor decides to send everyone away so he can examine the machine himself.
+The Doctor sends everyone away so he can examine the machine.

-Me: What would the machine make you see?
-What would scare you to death?
+Me: What would the machine make you see, Sue?
+What scares you?

 Sue: I’m not scared of anything.